membase/ns_server/README.markdown

     ./start_shell.sh -name ns_2 -ns_server ns_server_config "priv/config2"

+Tip: if you see error message like...

+    =ERROR REPORT==== 18-Jan-2010::10:45:00 ===
+    application_controller: bad term: priv/config2

-Tip: for some shells, you might have to add backslashes around the path double-quotes -- like \"priv/config\"
+Then you will have to add backslashes around the path double-quotes -- like \"priv/config\"

 * * * * *
 Copyright (c) 2010, NorthScale, Inc.